appscode/blog/content/post/kubeform-announcement/index.md

 ![Kubeform Architecture](kubeform-architecture.jpg)

+In this release, we have re-designed the Kubeform architecture.
+Kubeform controller is now divided into 5 different controllers, one controller for each cloud provider.

 1) At first, a user creates a provider secret with access credentials of the Cloud provider where the resource will be created.
 2) Then, he creates a sensitive secret with sensitive fields of the cloud resource that he wants to create.
 This is optional, if a user do not create a sensitive secret then kfc will create a sensitive secret if the cloud resource has any sensitive field.
 3) Then, he creates a CRD of the resource that specifies the information of the Cloud Resource.
 The CRD also points to the secrets that he created.